 3. The Briare Aqueduct, or Pont-Canal du Briare

 However, the Pont-Canal du Briare is not only architecturally impressive, but also a work of art.
-It is lined with no less than 72 lampposts and large pillars bearing coats of arms at each end.
+It is interspersed with no less than seventy-two lampposts and large pillars bearing coats of arms at each end.
 The Renaissance style of the Pont-Canal du Briare make it a unique place to walk or cycle alongside a barge.

-If you choose to travel with us on the luxurious 8-passenger hotel barge, Renaissance, then you will have the pleasure of crossing the Pont-Canal du Briare and enjoying the scenery as you cruise past on the Canal de Briare.
+If you choose to travel with us on the luxurious hotel barge, Renaissance, then you will have the pleasure of crossing the Pont-Canal du Briare and enjoying the scenery from your vantage point.

 Interesting fact: The Pont-Canal du Briare is often mistakenly thought to be on the Briare Canal, but it is in fact, part of the Canal latéral à la Loire.